 Professor Gary Wertheimer graduated from Brooklyn College with a bachelor’s degree in art in 1974.
 In the summer of 1973, he attended Skowhegan School of Painting and Sculpture in Maine where he met visiting sculpture instructor Philip Grausman.

-From 1974 to 1984, Prof. Wertheimer worked as an assistant to Grausman in Washington, Conn.
+From 1974 to 1984, Professor Wertheimer worked as an assistant to Grausman in Washington, Conn.
 It was there he learned the traditional techniques of bronze casting, metal finishing, repoussé and stone carving.
-In 1984, he received a two year teaching assistantship from the University of Michigan where he earned his Master of Fine Arts degree in sculpture.
-He has been teaching sculpture, two dimensional design, art appreciation and liberal arts cores courses at Olivet College ever since.
+In 1984, he received a two-year teaching assistantship from the University of Michigan where he earned his Master of Fine Arts in sculpture.
+He has been teaching sculpture, two dimensional design, art appreciation and liberal arts core courses at Olivet College ever since.

-Prof. Wertheimer creates skillfully crafted works in bronze, marble and limestone, often combining materials that cleverly suggest the subjects they are meant to portray.
+Professor Wertheimer creates skillfully-crafted works in bronze, marble and limestone, often combining materials that cleverly suggest the subjects they are meant to portray.